caseyamcl/openapi-params/README.md

 ### Concepts

-The concepts and abstractions in this library are based off of the[OpenApi v3](https://swagger.io/specification/) specification.
+The concepts and abstractions in this library are based off of the [OpenApi v3.0 specification](https://spec.openapis.org/oas/v3.0.4.html#format).
 There are a few definitions:

-* **Parameter**
+* **Parameter (definition)**
-    * This is a strictly-defined, basic primitive data type [OpenApi parameter](https://swagger.io/docs/specification/basic-structure/#parameters).
+    * This is a strictly-defined, basic primitive data type [OpenApi parameter](https://swagger.io/docs/specification/v3_0/describing-parameters/).
-    * A parameter value can appear in the query string, body, cookie, header, or path.
-    * In this library, parameter types are represented by classes in the `Type` namespace, and they are fixed (you cannot create custom types):
+    * In this library, parameter types are instances of the classes in the `Type` namespace.
+    * Parameter definition types are [strictly defined](https://spec.openapis.org/oas/v3.0.4.html#data-types) (meaning you cannot create custom types) as follows:
         * String
         * Boolean
         * Object